joeorefice/EDA-Online-Retail/README.md

 ## Executive Summary:

-Using SQL and Tableau, I extracted and analyzed transaction data from the online retailer's database to identify sales trends by country on both annual and monthly levels.
-The analysis revealed that the retailer's primary sales come from the United Kingdom, which accounts for 84% of total revenue and 91% of all transactions.
+Using SQL and Tableau, I extracted and analysed transaction data from an online retailer's database to identify sales trends by country on both annual and monthly levels.
+The analysis revealed that the retailer's primary sales come from the UK, which accounts for 84% of total revenue and 91% of all transactions.
 However, other countries such as Germany, France and Ireland show seasonal spikes, particularly during the last quarter of the year.
 The insights can guide targeted marketing campaigns for these areas.

 ## Key Recommendations:
 1. Increase marketing efforts in non-UK countries during seasonal peaks.
-2. Optimize inventory to meet demand spikes during Q4 globally.
+2. Optimise inventory to meet demand spikes during Q4 globally.
 3. Focus on improving customer retention strategies in underperforming markets.
 <br/>